In 1901, the ACC closed its

 Hauling merchandise TO Alaska was

 not the only time Palmer made money with his schooner; he hauled

 newspaper article reported: First of seasons salmon catch from Alaska

 waters arrived in San Francisco on the schooner "Lucy", owned by G.W.

 Palmer.
 On the voyage from Knik, Alaska, the schooner was buffeted in

 a heavy southeast gale and her sails were torn and several of the crew

-were hurt.
-The schooner was also carrying furs and empty oil drums.
+were hurt; the schooner was also carrying furs and empty oil drums.
 Alcohol

 was another thing that Palmer hauled.
 In 1917, Palmer's schooner was

 he said that "officers held her up on account of booze".

 Palmer sailed with a full crew on

 his schooners, but he was also known as a fearless boatman himself.

 Hope and Seldovia in a small gas launch.
 The following photo was taken

-on 4/16/1907 as he and 8 Dena'ina passengers were leaving Knik, headed for Seldovia.
+on 4/16/1907 as he and 8 passengers were leaving Knik, headed for Seldovia.